Norway174/Terran/README.md

 + Buffed the AU-1001, can now fire 2 shots before completely draining energy.
 + Fixed the MRE instead of removing them.
 (As by request.)
 + Started work on adding AU-1001 Operation Manual Codex but then realized the lore behind it was too long.
 Each segment should be about 400 characters long.
 450 max.
++ Added 2 pistols and 1 rifle from Admon420.

 **0.9.1 [Upbeat Giraffe]**